jcl5m1/ventilator/README.md

 ### Hardware Capabilities
  * This rudimentary design can have a programmable breathing rate (ex: 10-16/min)
  * It can have a programmed Positive End-Expiratory Pressure (PEEP)
- * The blower is physicially able to hit a peak airway pressure of upto 45cmh2o.
+ * The blower is physicially able to hit a peak airway pressure of up to 45cmh2o.
 However, <strong>[going above 20cmh2o can be DANGEROUS](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist)</strong>.
-  * It can't yet hit a target tidal volume.
-What level of accuracy in volume is sufficient?
+  * It cannot yet hit a target tidal volume.
+What level of accuracy in volume would be sufficient?
 100mL?
 10mL?
-  * It doesn't regulate fractional oxygen (FiO2).
+  * It does not regulate fractional oxygen (FiO2).
 But, a down stream connection to an O2 tank is possible to boost O2 concentration with manual flow adjustment.
 I could use a pointer to a low cost O2 sensor.
-  * It is lacking in many other ways, but it is possible this limited functionality could helpful when better care is not available.
+  * It is lacking in many other ways, but it is possible this limited functionality could be helpful when better care is not available.
 It is also a starting point for doing better.
 Critical features can be added over time.

 Here's a youtube video walking through the components as of 2020/03/17:
 [![Youtube video](https://img.youtube.com/vi/n57u1NvXBgw/0.jpg)](https://www.youtube.com/watch?v=n57u1NvXBgw)